zoharbabin/kaltura-discord/memory-bank/systemPatterns.md

 - Safe handling of special characters in environment variables
 - Symbolic link for shared environment file between components
 - Environment variable placeholders in configuration

+### Code Cleanup and Maintenance
+- Regular identification of redundant files and code
+- Comprehensive planning before cleanup execution
+- Automated cleanup scripts with proper backups
+- Documentation of cleanup decisions and rationale
+- Verification of functionality after cleanup
+- Removal of duplicate or obsolete implementation approaches
+- Standardization of error handling and logging patterns